Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Methods

 \section{Methods}

 Using the quasi-free property of the model one can calculate the evolution of the expectation value of the current density.
 For quasi-free equilibrium states and dynamics, the phase space can be reduced from the Fock space, which is of dimension $2^{2(2L+1)}$, to a one-particle phase space of dimension $2(2L+1)$.
 This is achieved by replacing the Hamiltonian with an equivalent one-particle Hamiltonian which defines dynamics on the one-particle Hilbert space $\mathfrak{h}_{L}$ (\ref{Hilbert space L}).
 This allows for an efficient computation of quantities (\ref{current density observable2}) and (\ref{current density observable3}).
-See Supplementary Material, section \ref{mathematicalappendix}, for more details.

 The model was written in Python and is largely built with the NumPy package.
 The code is well-suited for calculating higher-order powers of observables (in this case, the current observable) which are needed to investigate the statistical properties of these observables.
 The limitation here is increasing computational complexity (see for instance Supplementary material section \ref{times}) which could rapidly become a problem with the extension of this method to higher dimensions.
 However, this approach is well-adapted to nanometric quantum systems as found, for example, in biological systems.
 The calculations of charge transport were performed on a MacBook Pro with a 2,4 GHz Quad-Core Intel Core i5-processor.